YeDeming/THUTag/readme.md

 Part III: How To Run Cross-validation of THUTagSuggest

-Test a single algorithm using Cross Evaluation : Specific commands can be found in file "command", a Training Class is corresponding to exactly a Testing Class.
+Test a single algorithm using Cross Evaluation : Specific commands can be found in file "command", a Training Class is corresponding to exactly a Suggesting Class.
 (Part VII Appendix show the correspondence between Training Class and Suggesting Class)

 Parameters : --dataset="Input file path"
 	      --trainer_class="Name of Training Class"
-	      --suggester_class="Name of Testing Class"
+	      --suggester_class="Name of Suggesting Class"
 	      --num_folds="Num the file divided into"
 	      --config="Parameter1=Value1;Parameter2=Value2;..."(The parameters can be dataType, k, numtopics, niter, etc..
 Parameters vary with models and no parameter means using default values)
 	      --working_dir="Working directory"